As a holistic MD I endeavor to get to the root causes of illness.

 The mistake most doctors make is to assume it can be treated like other infections; just give antibiotics and that will take care of it.
 The reason antibiotics generally don’t do the trick (other than in the earliest stages) is that the Lyme bacteria is very adaptable.
 As mentioned, Borrelia burgdorferi has the most complex genome of any known bacteria; if you could ascribe intelligence to a bacteria it is the most intelligent bacteria known and has many ways of eluding our immune system, as well as eluding antibiotics.
 It is also pleomorphic bacteria, which means it can shape-shift.
 While it is commonly considered a spirochete (which means corkscrew shaped) it can convert to something called the L-form, which can exist inside our cells without a cell wall.
 This is significant because most antibiotics work by attacking the cell wall, but since Borrelia can exist without a cell wall most antibiotics will be ineffective against this form.
 Also, it is more difficult to get therapeutic levels of antimicrobials inside the cell than in blood and other extracellular fluids.
 And if you find a way to destroy the L-form it can then convert into the cyst stage.
 The cyst stage is inactive, sort of like circling the wagons to wait out an attack.
 The cyst stage is impervious to antibiotics, hydrochloric acid and temperatures of 600 degrees.
 Thus, even the most aggressive Lyme treatments will do no more than convert Borrelia into the cyst stage.
 With our current technology we can not eliminate the cysts However, once all Borrelia is in the cyst stage it will not cause illness, so my goal is to kill as many as we can and drive the rest into the cyst stage and keep them there.* Thus patients can be clinically cured, but must maintain a healthy diet and lifestyle and keep their immunity strong so the cysts do not convert back to active forms.

 *9/19 update: In July of 2019 an article by Daniel Kinderleher MD on the potential benefits of disulfuram, aka Antabuse, an old drug used to treat alcoholism, in treating and even potentially curing Lyme disease created quite a splash and many Lyme patients are trying it.
+While very promising, many who are trying this are experiencing severe side effects so I think more needs to be learned on how to use this powerful medicine more safely.
 I will write more abut this soon.
 Here is that article:

 Thus, my general approach to treating Lyme disease is what I call “the indirect approach.”
 I will enumerate the components of this here: